mendhak/waveshare-epaper-display/README.md

 Note that the Met.no API provides 6 hours of forecast, rather than a full day.

-### Climacell (tomorrow.io)

-Register on the [Climacell site](https://www.climacell.co/weather-api/), and when you do you should be given an API Key.
-Modify the `env.sh` file and put your Climacell API key in there.

-    export CLIMACELL_APIKEY=xxxxxx

 ### Weather.gov (US)

 Weather.gov requires you to [identify your application](https://www.weather.gov/documentation/services-web-api).
 This can be any made up string, or an email address.